10yard/dkafe/readme.md

 ## DKWolf Emulator

-DKAFE comes with my custom lightweight build of WolfMAME named DKWolf,  it supports only Donkey Kong drivers (including DK Junior and DK 3).
+DKAFE comes with my custom lightweight build of WolfMAME named DKWolf,  it supports only Donkey Kong drivers (including DK Junior, DK3 and Crazy Kong).

 It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed frontend.